toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 **delimiter** The symbol that separates the fields.

 **newline character(s)** The special characters that signify where the line break is.
 These are not visible in most programs which display text.
-However, they will be visable if the program expects a particular symbol for a newline and another iscurrently used.
+However, they will be visable if the program expects a particular symbol for a newline and another is currently used.

 **text file** A type of file that is strictly text data as opposed to binary data.
 A Word doc is binary.
 If you open one is a text editor will likely see a bunch of symbols.
 Rich Text Format (RTF) is an exception, being pure text it is very portable.

+**header** The first row of a CSV file that contains the names of all the fields.
+It is formatted the same, double quoted and comma separated.